anirudhgha/p-bit/README.md

 ## To Do
 GPU works!
 Running an And gate on MATLAB for 1e7 samples takes ~46s, takes ~2s on laptop gtx1060
+- [ ] Option of running without returning every intermediate state (only final)
+- [ ] Option to sample every Nth timestep, and returns Nt/N samples though it runs for Nt timesteps
 - [x] ~~Need to integrate gpu cpsl into pbit module, currently works as a standalone unit~~ Integrated cpsl and ppsl gpu functions into pbit module
 - [ ] modify increment annealing to send an entire beta (eventually it'll be sending batches of some 1e6 beta values and recalculating the next batch at the end of that length)